Places to visit from Stinchcombe

 Other industries followed and the town became a centre for employment in the locality.
 We have displays of machinery and small objects of interest, all made in Dursley, or with very close connections with the town, as well as books to browse and a large video screen showing local scenes and films.

 Gloucester Docks (The Canal and River Trust website)

 Gloucester Docks, the most inland port in the country is home to old dock buildings, designer shops, cool cafes and fantastic new museums making it a great place for a family day out.
-Within the complex is our award winning National Waterways Museum, Gloucester charting the fascinating 200-year history of the docks and the opens in a new windowGloucester & Sharpness Canal.
-The Grade II listed grain warehouse has been renovated, refreshed and rebranded thanks to over opens in a new window£1m from the Heritage Lottery Fund and DCMS/Wolfson Museums & Galleries Improvement Fund.
+Within the complex is our award winning National Waterways Museum, Gloucester charting the fascinating 200-year history of the docks and the Gloucester & Sharpness Canal opens in a new window.
+The Grade II listed grain warehouse has been renovated, refreshed and rebranded thanks to over £1m from the Heritage Lottery Fund and DCMS/Wolfson Museums & Galleries Improvement Fund opens in a new window.